ranga27/shipment-client-api/README.md

-# Shipment Server
+# Shipment Client API

 ## Overview
-This is a bare-bones vanilla Node.js server module without the use of any frameworks.
-No NPM is used to avoid any third party libraries usage and thus minimal abstraction.
-It helps to focus on the core  funtionalities of server using bare minimum Node.js modules.
+This Client API is a bare-bones vanilla Node.js module without any frameworks.
+I haven't used any third-party libraries and thus have minimal abstraction.
+It helps to focus on the core functionalities of the API using bare minimum Node.js modules.

 ## Goal
-The primary goal of the server is to expose API interfaces using pure Node.js without external libraries or frameworks.
-The functions and methods aim to achieve the following for:
+The API's primary goal is to expose interfaces, functions and methods that aim to achieve the following:
 * Managing shipments and packages - simple CRUD
 * Reporting associated data with the shipments and packages